rootbeerdan/nettest/README.md

 ## Issues & feature requests

 Feel free to open up a ticket, but this was a one-off thing and I'm pretty busy these days.

+## Known issues

+- Program will show endpoint success if either IPv4 or IPv6 endpoint is working, which may not be desirable.
+Remediated by using single stack endpoints like ipv4.google.com and ipv6.google.com.